Variational online learning of neural dynamics: Application to Latent Neural Dynamics

-Having in mind high temporal resolution neural spike trains where each time bin has at most one action potential, we describe the case for a point process observation.
-However, note that our method generalizes to arbitrary observation likelihood appropriate for other modalities, including calcium imaging or local field potentials.
-Our observed time series $\vy_t$ is a stream of sparse binary vectors.
-All analysis are done with time bins containing one event at most each for Poisson observation in this study.
+Having in mind high-temporal resolution neural spike trains where each time bin has at most one action potential per channel, we describe the case for point process observation.
+However, note that our method generalizes to arbitrary observation likelihoods that are appropriate for other modalities, including calcium imaging or local field potentials.
+The observed point process time series $\vy_t$ is a stream of sparse binary vectors.
+All experiments of point process observation were binned finely so that the time bins contain one event each at most in this study.